-Angel’s Billabong – A crystal clear natural pool on the West Coast of Nusa Penida.
+Angel’s Billabong – A crystal clear natural pool on the west coast of Nusa Penida.

-Broken Beach-features a hole in the rock that has been eroded over time by the powerful waves.
+Broken Beach – Features a hole in the rock that has been eroded over time by the powerful waves.
 It is a little cove on Nusa Penida island and it has an archway that wraps around the bay allowing water to flow in and out from the ocean.

 Despite its isolation, the bay is quite accessible thanks to well-developed roads.
 Besides its beautiful palm-fringed beach, the bay is best known as one of Nusa Penida’s famous snorkelling and dive sites.

 Kelingking Secret Point Beach – This is one of the best sunset spots on the island of Nusa Penida and offers a unique angle of Kelingking Secret Point Beach.

 Instead of hiking down the stairs, head along the cliffs and you will come across a worn path along the cliff edge.
 There is no railing so do exercise caution!
 Here you can find multiple stunning viewpoints which provide a better view of the beach and is undoubtedly the best place to catch the sunset.

 Manta Point – Check out the Manta Rays – the world’s largest rays.
 Snorkelling with Manta Rays are at the top of many tourists’ list and it is no wonder why this is so.

 This fascinating once in a lifetime experience is hard to come by so when you’re in Nusa Penida, you have to come here.
 Even if you’re not a fan of snorkelling or diving, be sure to stop by to witness these beautiful creatures swimming in the clear blue waters.